Kanboard Documentation

 Scrum

-• Sprints are time-boxed, usually 2 or 4 weeks
+• Sprints are time-boxed, usually 2 or 4 weeks.

-• Estimation is required
+• Estimation is required.

-• Uses velocity as default metric
+• Uses velocity as the default metric.

-• Scrum board is cleared between sprints
+• The Scrum board is cleared between sprints.

 Kanban

-• Continuous flow
+• Continuous flow.

-• Changes can be made at any time
+• Changes can be made at any time.

-• Estimation is optional
+• Estimation is optional.

-• Kanban board is persistent
+• The Kanban board is persistent.

-• Kanban doesn’t impose strict constraints or meetings; the process is more flexible
+• Kanban doesn’t impose strict constraints or meetings; the process is more flexible.

 Usage Examples